Created: March 25, 2026

 PromptPurpose

-setup (often shown as swarm:setup)Guides the agent through registration: call register, poll_messages, list_tasks, then summarize swarm ID, active sessions, role labels, open tasks, and coordination risks.
+setup (often shown as swarm:setup)Guides the agent through registration: call register, then bootstrap, then summarize swarm ID, active sessions, role labels, open tasks, and coordination risks.

-protocol (often shown as swarm:protocol)Applies the recommended coordination workflow for the session: check before editing, lock while editing, use annotate for findings, broadcast for updates, inspect role: labels when choosing collaborators.
+protocol (often shown as swarm:protocol)Applies the recommended coordination workflow for the session: inspect lock state, use lock_file for deliberate critical sections, use messages/tasks for handoff, and inspect role: labels when choosing collaborators.

 Use swarm-mcp when your host supports installable SKILL.md workflows and you want agents to learn the swarm protocol more reliably.
 Invoke role-specific workflows with /swarm-mcp planner, /swarm-mcp implementer, /swarm-mcp reviewer, or /swarm-mcp researcher.
-Use swarm-deepdive for postmortems and direct swarm.db/server-log inspection.
 For install locations, see docs/install-skill.md.

 Use skills in addition to minimal always-on instructions, not instead of them.
 A skill is a playbook; AGENTS.md is still the best place for ambient rules like "register early" and "check locks before editing."